 “Kelly said $31,000 sounds like a lot of money, but to put it in context he asked a reporter how much they think the chair they’re sitting on costs.
 Kelly said it’s probably worth hundreds of dollars but it will last a long time.
 He rationalized Carson’s $31,000 outlay by saying the table could last for 80 or 100 years.”

-People are left wondering how a Government who does not think of the long-term benefits of climate change considers purchasing high-cost furniture as the long-term investment as a good one.
-So The Trump Government prefers spending on dining sets and not on climate change which in fact has more longe and beneficial effects on the world and could help us from losing any coastal cities!
+People are left wondering how a Government who does not think of the long-term benefits of climate change considers purchasing high-cost furniture as a long-term investment as a good one.
+So The Trump Government prefers spending on dining sets and not on climate change which has more longe and beneficial effects on the world and could help us from losing any coastal cities!